 The scarcity of specialised care, the unavailability of specific ART regimens, and an unwillingness on the part of individuals to disclose their HIV status to prison guards, medical staff or other prisoners, all act as barriers to HIV treatment inside prisons.82

 The effectiveness of treatment can also be undermined by sub-standard prison conditions, poor nutrition and violence.83 In addition, prison health services often have too few or poorly-trained staff, inadequate health assessments on entry, poor record keeping and breaches of confidentiality.
 Even in adequately staffed facilities, prison staff have negative attitudes towards people at risk of HIV, contributing to poor monitoring and treatment of HIV as well as TB, hepatitis and drug dependency.84

 In prisons where effective treatment is available, the number of AIDS-related deaths has been found to be similar to, or better than, the rate in the non-incarcerated community.
 For example, the rate of AIDS-related deaths in US state prisons dropped to less than the rate for the US general population in 2009.85

 Despite the high risk of HIV transmission among prisoners, HIV prevention and treatment programmes are often limited in prisons and other closed settings.
 Those that do exist also rarely link to national HIV prevention programmes.

-- HIV testing and counselling
+- HIV testing and counselling (HTC)

 - treatment, care and support